Mr Omar Tillo

-Calf implants allow you to have calf muscles that appear larger and more toned, without having to spend endless hours working out and increasing your diet.
+Calf implants allow you to have more toned, larger calf muscles, without having to spend endless hours working out and increasing your diet.
 Calf muscles are one of the most difficult areas to tone and gain muscle mass, and sometimes exercise and diet will make no difference.
 Some people may even have underdeveloped calves due to a birth defect, injury or simply from ageing.

 Calf implants use a silicone implant to increase the size and shape of your calves.
 Once inserted, the implant should feel the same as a natural calf muscle will.
 Calf implants can be custom made to ensure you have the muscle size you desire.

 Are you a suitable candidate but you’re worried about payments?
 Have a look at what finance we have available.

 Calf augmentation using implants is performed using ClearSleep™ anaesthesia as a day case and takes approximately 2-3 hours.
 An incision is firstly made in the crease behind the knee.
 The surgeon will then create a suitably sized pocket for the implants, and the implants are then inserted above the muscle of the calf.

 The surgeon may insert one or two implants per leg depending on your specific needs.
 There may be a need to insert drains during the procedure and these are usually removed 2-3 days later.

 The calves will now be in proportion with the rest of your body, particularly the knees and ankles.

 As calves are such a prominent part of the body that are often on display, this procedure is very successful in boosting the confidence and self-esteem of patients.